dapr/docs/howto/stateful-replicated-service/Readme.md

 # Create a stateful replicated service

-In this guide we'll show you how you can create a stateful service which can be safely horizontally scaled, using opt-in concurrency and consistency models.
+In this HowTo we'll show you how you can create a stateful service which can be horizontally scaled, using opt-in concurrency and consistency models.

 This frees developers from difficult state coordination, conflict resolution and failure handling, and allows them instead to consume these capabilities as APIs from Dapr.

 ## 1. Setup a state store

-A state store component represents a resource that Dapr will use communicate with a database.
+A state store component represents a resource that Dapr uses to communicate with a database.
 For the purpose of this guide, we'll use a Redis state store.

 See a list of supported state stores [here](../setup-state-store/supported-state-stores.md)